aperullo/dockerization/readme.md

             target: /config/application.properties
 ```

-When we bring our stack up, the app will already be set up to look for the config and load it
+When we bring our compose up, the app will already be set up to look for the config and load it
 ```
 > docker-compose up -d
 Starting initial_sample-service_1 ... done